How to Use GroupDocs: Java Document Comparison Streams – Complete Guide

 }

-- You get a
+- You receive a

 Complete Working Example

-Here’s everything put together in a production-ready format:
+Putting everything together into a production‑ready class:

 import com.groupdocs.comparison.Comparer;